caocmai/react-themoviedb/README.md

 To run: ```$ yarn run start```

-The project will be accessible at http://localhost:3000/
+The project will be accessible locally at port: [3000](http://localhost:3000/)

 ### Run Using Docker
 Alternatively, you can run this project with just Docker.
 In order to use any Docker commands you must have [Docker](https://www.docker.com/) installed on your computer.